erdinnurjaman/Optimizing-Warehouse-Supply-Allocation-for-FMCG-Instant-Noodles-Company/README.md

 • Provide data-driven recommendations to optimize supply allocation and support managerial decision making through interactive dashboards. <br>
 ## 3. Business Questions & Analysis Method
-1. Zone and Location <br>
+### 1. Zone and Location <br>
-• Q: Which zone or region most often experiences mismatch between warehouse capacity and product weight shipped?
+• Q: Which zone or region most often experiences mismatch between warehouse capacity and product weight shipped? <br>
-→ Descriptive + Diagnostic
+→ Descriptive + Diagnostic <br>
-• Q: Does the location of the warehouse in a village or city affect the amount of product distribution?
+• Q: Does the location of the warehouse in a village or city affect the amount of product distribution? <br>
-→ Descriptive + Diagnostic
+→ Descriptive + Diagnostic <br>